Starfield-Reverse-Engineering/CommonLibSF/README.md

 - [SF_PluginTemplate](https://github.com/gottyduke/SF_PluginTemplate)
   - Uses **CMake**.
 Consumes CommonLibSF as a git submodule or a local fork.
 - [commonlibsf-template-xmake](https://github.com/Starfield-Reverse-Engineering/commonlibsf-template-xmake)
   - Uses **XMake**.
-Consumes CommonLibSF as a [xrepo package](https://github.com/Starfield-Reverse-Engineering/commonlibsf-xrepo), git submodule, or a local fork.
+Consumes CommonLibSF as an [xrepo package](https://github.com/Starfield-Reverse-Engineering/commonlibsf-xrepo), git submodule, or a local fork.

 ### Please see the [Using CommonLibSF wiki page](https://github.com/Starfield-Reverse-Engineering/CommonLibSF/wiki/Using-CommonLibSF) for more information about using CommonLibSF.